Cryptorhynchinae

 According to a biogeographical analysis Cryptorhynchinae s.s. originated in the Late Cretaceous in South America.
-Within the ‘Acalles group’ and the ‘Cryptorhynchus group’, several independent dispersal events to the Western Palaearctic via the Nearctic occurred in the Late Cretaceous and Early Paleogene.
+Within the Acalles group and the Cryptorhynchus group, several independent dispersal events to the Western Palaearctic via the Nearctic occurred in the Late Cretaceous and Early Paleogene.
 A southern route via Antarctica allowed the colonization of Australia in the Late Cretaceous, where a diverse Indo-Australian clade probably emerged about 73 million years ago.

-Genera

-The following genera (among others) belong to the subfamily Cryptorhynchinae: